CandN/CandN.github.io/_posts/2016-01-22-messanger-bags-are-bad.md

 _(Inspired by an aching right leg.)_

 Scout teams often assume that weight of a carry should not exceed a rounded down one-tenth of your body mass.
-For person who weights 56 kilograms (123 pounds) like me, it means I can have around 5 kilos (or 11 pounds) worth of gear on me.
+For person who weighs 56 kilograms (123 pounds) like me, it means I can have around 5 kilos (or 11 pounds) worth of gear on me.

 My current lineup of equipment is mostly overwhelmed by rMBP 13 inch. and its charger, yet with additional accessories total weight can sum up to total of  5 kg — doesn’t look that bad, huh?